vawinter/ScalableIPM/README.md

 **Recruitment**

-## Complex IPM
+## Research IPM

-The **Complex IPM** estimates demographic parameters at the WMU scale for males and females.
+The **Research IPM** estimates demographic parameters at the WMU scale for males and females.

 ### Estimations by: